 Infant monitoring

-As a precaution, monitor that infants are feeding well, and growing and gaining weight as expected.
-Also monitor for gastrointestinal disturbances and lethargy.
+As a precaution, monitor that the infant is feeding well, and growing and gaining weight as expected.
+Also monitor the infant for potential side effects including diarrhoea, abdominal pain, flatulence, lethargy and irritability.

 There is no published evidence looking at infant side effects with ezetimibe exposure via breast milk.